genpguides/genp-reddit-backup/redditgenpguides.md

 **4. Open Creative Cloud &gt; Apps &gt; Install**

 &gt; You should now have the install button, install all the apps you want, wait until everything is installed and DON'T OPEN ANY YET.

-✨ **Generative Fill / AI online features on PS or others DO NOT WORK ANYMORE - stop asking about it**

-&gt; It's been adapted into the monthly credits for verified paying users (paywall).
-Therefore, its gone.

 **Once that is done go `Menu &gt; File &gt; Exit Creative Cloud`**